Links for Reference

 Use arrows sparingly, and only when needed for clarification.

 When appropriate, alternative text (i.e. alt tags) should describe the informational purpose of the image.
 Screensteps will add alt tags automatically with the title of the step, but the alt tag may be modified if needed.

-Be sure to add a title, description and keywords to each item as you create it.
+Be sure to add a version tag, title, description and keywords to each item as you create it.